mzelinka/aprp/README.md

 Figure Generation
 ----------
 For the provided sample imput data, two figures are generated.
-These are provided in the /images/ directory
+These are provided in the [images directory](https://github.com/mzelinka/aprp/tree/master/images).